CambridgeEngineering/PartIA-Computing-Lent-doc/help.rst

 #.
 Peer support - this is encouraged, but be sure that you understand
    what you are doing.

 #.
-Help Desk in the DPO.
+Moodle forum.

+#.
+Online Help Desk (see Moodle page for details).

 Feedback
 --------

-You can seek feedback on your work from demonstrators at the DPO Help Desk.
+You can seek feedback on your work from demonstrators via the online Help Desk.